-While the potential for improvements in global forest conservation and reduced CO2 emissions is high, the challenges to REDD+ are just as significant if not more so, in some cases.
-From the unresolved issues of forest rights, carbon rights and resource rights, to inequitable benefit sharing and inadequate attention to non-marketable benefits, or the problem of additionality for countries with lower rates of deforestation, as well as the challenges of including social and development issues in MRV systems and free prior informed consent (FPIC) safeguards, the problems identified in the literature are many and varied.23 These challenges will be developed further in the evaluation report.
+While the potential for improvements in global forest conservation and reduced CO_2 emissions is high, the challenges to REDD+ are just as significant if not more so, in some cases.
+From the unresolved issues of forest rights, carbon rights and resource rights, to benefit sharing, non-marketable benefits, the social and political-economic drivers of deforestation, the international UNFCCC negotiation process, and the complicated process of achieving development transformation in developing countries issue, the problems identified in the literature are many and varied.
+These challenges will be developed further in the evaluation report.

-23 See for example: Michael I. Brown.
+22 See for example: Michael I. Brown.
 2013.
 Redeeming REDD: Policies, incentives and social feasibility for avoided deforestation.
 Earthscan from Routledge, London and New York.